seblum/ACTR-ThesisModels/ACT-R/extras/act-touch/readme.txt

 purposes because the operation of the software with this version of ACT-R differs significantly from that prior documentation.

-The touch-demo-model.lisp file shows the use of all of the new motor extensions the use of the touch device and the signals that it generates.
+The touch-demo-model.lisp file shows the use of all of the new motor extensions, the use of the touch device, and the signals that it generates.

 In additon to the motor extensions and the touch device there is also a module